 What is a Concentrated Maintenance (CM) Call?

-Concentrated Maintenance calls are issued when you are using more than $500k in borrowed funds and you are concentrated in a single stock.
+Concentrated Maintenance calls are issued when you are using more than $500k in margin and you are concentrated in a single stock.
 Being "concentrated" means you hold at least 70% of your portfolio in that one security.
-When this happens, the maintenance requirement for the security you're concentrated in increases to 40%, though in some circumstances it may be higher.
+When this happens, the maintenance requirement for the security you're concentrated in increases to 40% (if the underlying ticker has a maintenance ratio less than 40%), though in some circumstances it may be higher.

 While your account has a CM call, we’ll prevent you from buying stock to avoid increasing the amount of the call.

 You'll need to deposit money or sell stock to return your account to good standing.
 If you’re unable to deposit or sell stocks by the date your call is due, we may liquidate your positions to cover the call.